zzzprojects/docs/entityframework-extensions.net/pages/documentations/events/post-configuration.md

 [Try it in EF Core](https://dotnetfiddle.net/5fPyFY) | [Try it in EF6](https://dotnetfiddle.net/8q6BdX)

-In the `PostConfiguration` event, the Log property is set and to log the database commands and queries performed in that `BulkInsert` method.
+In the `PostConfiguration` event, the Log property is set to log the database commands and queries performed in that `BulkInsert` method.